-In this paper, we examine the evolution of Social Investment Bonds (SIBs) from the perspective of providers and sector experts who attended our roundtable in April 2014.
+In this paper, we examine the evolution of Social Impact Bonds (SIBs) from the perspective of providers and sector experts who attended our roundtable in April 2014.

 Lessons and opportunities: Perspectives from providers of social impact bonds

-Social Investment Bonds (SIBS) have evolved enormously since the first one was rolled out with HMP Peterborough in 2010.
+Social Impact Bonds (SIBs) have evolved enormously since the first one was rolled out with HMP Peterborough in 2010.
 Today, they provoke mixed reactions, and strong criticisms from some quarters.
 But overall, charities and social enterprises providing services unders SIBs believe that they deliver strong outcomes for beneficiaries.

 Charities are well placed to exploit specialist knowledge in some areas of service delivery.
 And, while facing a number of hurdles, this paper argues that charities should seriously consider working alone or in coalition to develop their own SIB proposals, and direct government policy towards delivering more effective interventions on behalf of beneficiaries.
 Charities are also in a unique position to influence the way SIBs are developed and used in the future.